 As he performs in-air acrobatics, motion is handled well, with only minimal trace of judder around edges.
 Even as Spidey’s suit ruffles in the breeze caused by his base-jumping, the picture stays relatively solid.

-The way the Panasonic handles HDR content allows brighter, punchier moments to have more of a lasting impact on the viewer.
+The way the Sony handles HDR content allows brighter, punchier moments to have more of a lasting impact on the viewer.
 The player appears to squeeze every last ounce of detail out of the sheen of Spidey’s suit as it captures the sunlight.

-As the sun tries to force its way through the clouds, the Panasonic has a better grip on where the picture should be at its most punchy and how it should handle the varying degrees of brightness.
+As the sun tries to force its way through the clouds, the Sony has a better grip on where the picture should be at its most punchy and how it should handle the varying degrees of brightness.

 MORE: Best 4K TVs